foureyes/mtec1002-spring2014/labs/08/lab-08-part-02-canvas.markdown

 In this lab, you'll be creating several programs:

-1. password to pizza site
+1. draw a square and a circle
-2. ordered enough pizza? (remember to use parseint)
+2. ask for a number, draw circle with that radius
-3. price for pizza toppings
+3. draw 5 squares using a for loop
-4. \* pizza pie calculator
+4. ask for a number... draw that many squares
-5. \* tip (for pizza restaurant, of course)
+5. draw alternating squares and circles (use modulo)

 ## Instructions